Answers to the Index questions automatically justify to the Top of page.

 Scammers are using to violate home and company phone

-lines.
+LINEs.
 Examples are: V245398745, V345890093.
 Illegal

-Symbols include all non letters and numbers not allowed by
+Symbols include all non letters and numbers not allowed

-the FCC for Caller ID in their respective fields.
+by the FCC for Caller ID in their respective fields.

 You can disable Symbol Blocking with Code 03#* in